-We charge $175 per hour for music DJing and light MCing at non-wedding events.
+We charge $600 for 3 hours and $800 for 4 hours of music DJing and light MCing at non-wedding events.
 For this rate, the event must also be booked at least two weeks in advance.
 These events usually take less preparation and therefore they are priced lower than weddings.

 If we are DJing and MCing an event, and/or being asked to interact heavily with guests, we charge and additional $25 per hour for any of our DJs.